coreeng/core-platform-docs/content/app/tenancy.md

 {{% /notice %}}
 This means that if you want to have your databases in `gcp-dev` and `gcp-prod` for example, your tenant will need 2 GCP projects to attach to each environment.

+## Deleting a tenancy

+To delete a tenancy, you have to:
+1. Delete all the child tenancies.
+2. Delete all the subnamespaces with applications of the tenancy.
+3. Delete tenant configuration file related to the tenancy from the Environments Repo and merge the PR with this change.

+Once the PR is merged and GitHub pipeline is finished running, the tenancy will be deleted.

+{{% notice note %}}
+If the tenant namespace has subnamespaces, the platform will be unable to delete the tenant, and all tenant related resources will be left in the cluster.
+{{% /notice %}}